-Some more materials related to the issue of loop calculations for FCC-ee-Z can be found in talks \cite{mini}, which are not included in this report.
-Namely for unitarity approach see Harald~Ita \cite{Ita:Jan2018}, with first two-loop numerical evaluations \cite{Page:2018flm,Abreu:2018gii}.
-For bootstrapping at NNLO see Johannes~Henn \cite{Henn:Jan2018}, for IBP methods and difference equations see Vladimir~Smirnov \cite{Smirnov:Jan2018}, and finally, for tools on canonical form of differential equations see Oleksandr Gituliar \cite{Gituliar:Jan2018}.
-Other useful talks can be found in web pages of recent conferences: "Loops and Legs in QFT" \cite{LL2018} and "LoopFest" \cite{LoopFest2018}.
-In addition to the advanced material we are presenting here, we recommend some excellent works and textbooks in addition.
-For analytical methods of multiloop calculations, see \cite{Smirnov:2004,Smirnov:2006rya,Bogner:2010kv}, for numerical and general computation methods, see \cite{Freitas:2016sty}.
+Some more materials related to the issue of loop calculations for the FCC-ee Tera-Z stage can be found in talks \cite{mini} that are not included in this report.
+Namely, for the unitarity approach, see the talk by Harald~Ita \cite{Ita:Jan2018}, with first two-loop numerical evaluation \cite{Page:2018flm,Abreu:2018gii}.
+For bootstrapping at NNLO, see the talk by Johannes~Henn \cite{Henn:Jan2018}.
+For IBP methods and difference equations, see the talk by Vladimir~Smirnov \cite{Smirnov:Jan2018}.
+Finally, for tools on the canonical form of differential equations, see the talk by Oleksandr Gituliar \cite{Gituliar:Jan2018}.
+Other useful talks can be found in web pages of recent conferences: `Loops and Legs in QFT' \cite{LL2018} and `LoopFest' \cite{LoopFest2018}.
+In addition to the advanced material that we are presenting here, we recommend some excellent works and textbooks.
+For analytical methods of multiloop calculations, see Refs. \cite{Smirnov:2004ym,Smirnov:2006ry,Bogner:2010kv}; for numerical and general computation methods, see Ref. \cite{Freitas:2016sty}.